 When an additional tax assessment is made, apart from the main tax due, penalties and interest are also assessed.
 These penalties include the administrative penalties that are applicable to the tax infringements identified and therefore administrative offences are not subject to a procedure separate from the additional tax assessment.

-Should, however, the tax infringements result in tax evasion that triggers criminal liability, criminal proceedings may be initiated against the taxpayer (or his or her representatives, when the taxpayer is a legal entity) that run in parallel with the dispute over the additional tax assessment.
+Should, however, the tax infringements result in tax evasion that triggers criminal liability, criminal proceedings may be initiated against the taxpayer (or their representatives, when the taxpayer is a legal entity).

 As mentioned in 1.1 Tax Controversies in this Jurisdiction, the taxpayers to be audited are selected on the basis of a risk analysis made centrally by the tax administration, using criteria not published.
 Therefore, the tax administration identifies those taxpayers for whom there is an auditing priority; however, the way in which this qualification is made is not disclosed.
 In this respect, tax audits may also be triggered by information the tax authorities receive from other countries (when the taxpayer is involved in cross-border transactions) or from audits performed on other taxpayers, for example when a supplier is found to have been issuing fictitious invoices.
 Furthermore, unannounced tax audits may be performed on the spot to check the compliance of taxpayers, usually those engaged in the retail sector where the risk of tax evasion is high (eg, unannounced visits to restaurants to check the issuance of retail receipts to the customers).